 Almond butter seems like peanut butter's fancier cousin, but both nut butters (well, peanuts are actually legumes), offer comparable nutrition, including plant-based protein and fat.

-A 2-tablespoon serving contains 23 percent of the DV for fat — most of that coming from unsaturated fats (8.2 grams).
+A 2-tablespoon serving has 23 percent of the DV for fat mostly coming from unsaturated fats (8.2 grams).
 But almond butter contains slightly higher levels of iron, vitamin E and fiber compared to its peanutty counterpart.

 8. Peanut Butter: 16.4 g, 21% DV

-Speaking of peanut butter, a 2-tablespoon serving provides 21 percent of the DV for fat (with 13.1grams of unsaturated fat) as well as 7 grams of plant-based protein and 1.6 grams of fiber.
-It's one of the fastest foods high in MUFA.
+Speaking of peanut butter, a 2-tablespoon serving provides 21 percent of the DV for fat (with 13.1 grams of unsaturated fat and a bit of saturated fat) as well as 7 grams of plant protein and 1.6 grams of fiber.
+It's one of the best foods high in MUFA.